AviatrixSystems/Docs/HowTos/EnvironmentStamping.rst

    a.
 Go to VPC/VNet -> Environment Stamping -> Map Instance Addresses -> Auto Mapping

-   b.
+   #.
 Management VPC: select the gateway for management VPC.
 In this example, select mgmt-gw

-   c.
+   #.
 Managed VPC: select one gateway from managed VPC.
 In this example, select customer001.
 Click Scan & Map.

-   d.
+   #.
 Repeat the above step for all the remaining gateways in managed VPC.

-   e.
+   #.
 Go to VPC/VNet -> Environment Stamping -> Map Instance Addresses -> List to view your instances and their mapped addresses.

-8. Add users
+#.
+Add users

    Add VPN users to the cloud network.
 Go to VPC/VNet -> VPN Access -> Users.
 Use Profile to control which user can access what cloud instance/application/ports.

-9. Access Instances with Names
+#.
+Access Instances with Names

    When a user connects to management VPC, she can access instances in all managed VPCs.